ContentDeletERROR/Calculator/README.md

-# Calculator
+# Manual on how to use my Calculator
-I am planning on creating a calculator like WoframAlpha
+To be done